hieunc229/time-series-generator/readme.md

 # ⏰ Time Series Generator

-Generate a time-series, based on a time window.
+`time-series-generator` is a library for generating time-series.
+Works on NodeJS, and browsers

 A common use-case is to generate time-series for analytics.
 For example, number of active users each day, start from `Feb 12, 2021` to `Mar 12, 2021`.
 You can use `Time Series Generator` to generate a list of 28 dates (from `start` date to `end` date).